-(1) three copies of an abstract of the thesis, not exceeding 300 words, in a form suitable for publication.
+(1) a copy of an abstract of the thesis, not exceeding 300 words, in a form suitable for publication.
 If the candidate is awarded the degree, the University may publish this abstract in any manner approved by the Senate or by the Head of the School concerned.

 (2) a statement showing what part, if any, of the material offered has previously been submitted by the candidate for a degree in this or any other University and, if joint work is submitted, what part of it is the candidate's independent contribution.